Role and Aims

 Inclsuion (SEND) – which monitors the provision for and outcomes of all children with special or additional educational or other needs

 Finance and Personnel – concerned with approving and reviewing the school budget, and all personnel related matters (including grievances and disciplinary matters)

 Property and Asset Management – concerned with the good management of the school’s premises, facilities, and equipment

 The Full Governing Body meets at least twice a term; Portfolio governors meet regularly with their staff liaison to carry out monitoring.
 The Full Governing Body retains overall responsibility for monitoring the progress and achievement of all pupils.

 Governors engage actively in the life of the school, so will often be found attending exhibitions and assemblies, shows and special events, or helping at school fairs or on trips.
 Our regular slot in the School Newsletter tells you more about what we have been doing and how this has impacted on the school either through the School Newsletters or our Chair’s Blog .
 We also maintain a positive working relationship with all stakeholders: parents, the wider community, the LA and other professionals.
 We carry out Pupil Conferencing and actively seek feedback from all stakeholders including parents and carers through our questionnaires; we are keen to get feedback from the Cherrywood school community and encourage everyone to respond to these.

-More information about the Portfolio areas, meeting dates, as well as details of our attendance at meetings in the last academic year, together with the Governor Register of Interests are provided in the additional documents below.
+More information about our current Governors; their portfolio areas and subject links; meeting dates and details of our attendance at meetings in the last academic year; together with the Governors’ Register of Interests are provided in these Governance pages.